IanSkelskey/p64-qt/README.md

 ## Building the Project

+The project uses CMake for build management and requires Qt 6.

-*Build instructions will be added as the project matures.*
+*Detailed build instructions will be added as the project matures.*

-## Project Goals

-1. Create a more modern, user-friendly interface for Project64
-2. Maintain compatibility with existing Project64 plugins and ROM databases
-3. Improve cross-platform support
-4. Add features missing from the original Project64 (like the grid view with cover art)
-5. Gradually port over and improve the emulation core functionality

 ## Contributing

-As this project is in early development, contribution guidelines will be established as development progresses.
+As this project is in active development, contributions are welcome.
 Feel free to open issues for feature suggestions or bug reports.

 ## License